 Remember, your employers are likely to need you desperately.
 It is a great time to negotiate.
 Under no circumstances accept the role on your current salary.
 You should expect to be paid at least at the bottom end of the headteacher salary range for a school of your size.
 You will need an acting deputy head to work alongside you.
 Ensure that they are paid at a higher rate too.
 You cannot expect to be continuing your previous role as a teaching deputy.
 You need to fully focus on the role as head.
 Ensure that you either have no teaching commitment or at least a very limited one.

 Even though you are in the dark as to when you will be asked to step in, it is vital that you begin to plan ahead.
 One of the key aspects for the role of the headteacher is the link to the governing body.
 Stepping up without a good understanding of governors is going to be very hard.
 As a deputy you can join the governing body as an ‘associate governor’.
 By being an associate governor on the full governing body and the committees, you will get to meet the governors and develop relationships with them.
-You will understand how meetings are planned and organised and see how the paperwork is planned and prepared.
+You will understand how meetings are planned and organized and see how the paperwork is planned and prepared.
 You will gain a much deeper and clearer understanding of the fine details of the workings of the school.

 You need to get your face known among other local headteachers and senior figures in the local authority.
 When you become acting head, and especially if your head is otherwise engaged elsewhere, you will need to rely significantly on the contacts you have made.
 During my two terms as acting head I lost count of the number of times I phoned a local head or the local authority and said: ‘This may sound incredibly stupid, but how do I…?’
 You will be amazed at how many people are happy to help if you seek their advice.
 If you are not in a position to have made such great contacts yourself, speak with your headteacher as part of your planning for absence.
 Who do they phone for advice?